jeffersonroth/jjrf-data-reliability-book/src/concepts/systems-reliability/impediments.md

 * **Unexpected** (commission failure or improvisation): the service is delivered without being expected.

 In general, we can assume the modes in which a system can fail:
-* **Uncontrolled failure**: a system that produces arbitrary errors, both in the value domain and in the time domain (including improvisation errors).
+* **Uncontrolled failure**: A system that produces arbitrary errors in value and time domains (including improvisation errors).
-* **Delay failure**: a system that produces correct services in the value domain but suffers from timing delays.
+* **Delay failure**: A system that produces correct services in the value domain but suffers from timing delays
-* **Silent failure**: a system that produces correct services in both the value and time domains, until it fails.
+* **Silent failure**: A system that produces correct services in value and time domains until it fails.
 The only possible failure is omission, and when it occurs, all subsequent services will also suffer from omission failures.
-* **Crash failure**: a system that has all the properties of a silent failure but allows other systems to detect that it has entered the state of silent failure.
+* **Crash failure**: A system presenting all the properties of a silent failure but allowing other systems to detect it has entered the state of silent failure.
-* **Controlled failure**: a system that fails in a specified and controlled manner.
+* **Controlled failure**: A system that fails in a specified and controlled manner.

-* **Failure-free**: a system that always produces the correct services.
+A system consistently producing the correct services is classified as failure-free.